-Science Working Models
+CBSE Science Working Models

-The Science Working Models and experiments seem to be very interesting concepts especially at the school level.
-All these experiments will be in someway related to the day to day activities of our life.

-A science model represents a particular phenomena happening within the world by making use of something that can represent it practically, thus making it more easier the way to understand.
+The CBSE Science Working Models and experiments seem to be very interesting concepts, especially at the school level.
+All these science experiments will be in some way related to the day-to-day activities of our life.
+The CBSE Science model represents a particular phenomenon happening within the world by making use of something that can represent it practically, thus making it easier the way to understand.

-These Working models of science could be in the form of an diagram or even a picture, or even an physical model such as the kit of aircraft model which you might have observed when you were a kid, or the example of a computer program or the set of all the complex mathematics describing a situation.
+These working models of CBSE Science could be in the form of a diagram or even a picture, or even a physical model such as the kit of an aircraft model, which you might have observed when you were a kid, or the example of a computer program or the set of all the complex Mathematics describing a situation.